 New initiatives for quality management in healthcare are costly and time-consuming to implement.
-With large financial investments into upgrading operations and attending to patient care, it is an imperative that the numbers support the efforts.
+With large financial investments in upgrading operations and attending to patient care, it is an imperative that the numbers support the efforts.
 The decision-makers within an organization will be held accountable for mismanagement and patient outcomes.
-Measurement is a critical component in quality management.
+Measurement is a critical component in quality management

 The implementation of a system of measurement allows clinicians and healthcare organization to better serve patients.
 According to Science of Improvement: Establishing Measures from the Institute for Healthcare Improvement, measurement for learning and process Improvement allows providers to:

 Oftentimes, there is so much data that it becomes overwhelming.
 Pertinent data needs to be given to practitioners at the right time and place.
 The information needs to answer their questions succinctly.
 Small-scale tests can allow providers the information necessary to control for biases and correct prior to large-scale implementation.
 Data for improvement in quality management in healthcare should be derived from outcome measures, process measures and balancing measures.